 In addition to the museum, there are plenty of other activities to enjoy in the park too.
-Take a hike, go fishing, camp out for the night, or just enjoy a picnic.
-For those traveling with kids, there’s even a playground to keep your little ones entertained.
+Take a hike, go fishing, camp out for the night, or enjoy a picnic.
+There’s even a playground for those traveling with kids to entertain your little ones.

-The park is well worth the very reasonable $5 or $10 entry fee per vehicle depending on the season.
+The park is well worth the reasonable $5 or $10 entry fee per vehicle, depending on the season.
 After all, there are around 8 miles of hiking trails, plus plenty of scenic spots to relax and take in the gorgeous Sierra Nevada mountains.
-So don’t miss out on this incredible outdoor, educational experience, and add Donner Memorial State Park to your list.

 See Related: Fun & Best Things to Do in Santa Maria, California

 4. Rubicon Point Lighthouse